Create Your First Check

 Taking a screenshot

-Screenshots are the quickest capture type.
+Screenshots are the quickest check type.
 You can capture the visible area, the full page, or a selected area of the screen.
 An optional capture delay (0, 3, or 5 seconds) lets you set up the exact state before the screenshot is taken.
 The annotation editor then opens where you can highlight the issue with arrows, text, shapes, and blur tools before saving.

 Navigate to the page with the bug